 - 580 – 599

-There are some lenders willing to go below a 580 credit score and generally speaking the rates associated with a sub 580 credit score are usually the same.
-In fact, many lenders turn down borrowers if they have a sub 620 credit score due to the higher risks associated with lending to someone with a sub 620 credit score.
+There are some lenders willing to go below a 580 credit score, and generally speaking, the rates associated with a sub-580 credit score are usually the same.
+In fact, many lenders turn down borrowers with a sub-620 credit score due to the higher risks associated with lending to someone with a sub-620 credit score.

 This would include the following: